Tips for taking care of your feet as a diabetic

 Check your feet every day

 Check for sores, cuts, red spots and infected toenails.
-If you have a difficult time, bending over to see bottom of feet, place a mirror under your foot and you will be able to see if there are sores on your feet.
+If you have a difficult time, bending over to see the bottom of your feet, place a mirror under your foot and you will be able to see if there are sores on your feet.

 Wash your feet every day

-Wash your feet in WARM water, not hot and do not soak them.
+Wash your feet in warm water (not hot) and do not soak them.
 They will dry out and become sore.
 Use cornstarch or talcum powder between your toes so keep them dry and soft.

 Keep the skin soft and smooth